 Do you have experience or an interest in forced marriage, whether personal or professional?

-We also welcome anyone with personal experience or an interest in forced marriage (including survivors, family members and community leaders) to potentially contribute to our podcast and co-designed resources.
+We welcome anyone with experience or an interest in forced marriage (including survivors, family members and community leaders) to potentially contribute to our podcast and co-developed resources.
 To discuss how you can get involved, please express your interest via the link below.

-Please submit your expressions of interest here by Friday 22 October 2021.
+Please submit your expressions of interest here as soon as possible.
 To learn more about this project, please contact the Speak Now team at ASAresearch@uts.edu.au or (02) 9514 3834.

 We are committed to inclusive practice and welcome participants from diverse genders, sexualities, ages, abilities, cultures, ethnicities and religions.

 Speak Now is funded by the Department of Social Services (DSS) under the National Plan to Reduce Violence against Women and their Children 2010–2022.